anc2001/notes/7:1:22/orientation_update.md

 Syntax
  * `mask = constraint operator constraint`
     * Details below
+    * This could also take the form of `(constraint operator constraint operator, constraint ...)` but I think that is unnecessary
  * `mask = mask operator mask`
     * Simple CSG
  * `mask = macro(mask)`